State of Traffic Calamity sought in Metro Manila

-One of the notable business groups in the country, the Management Association of the Philippines, is asking the Marcos Jr. Administration to declare a State of Traffic Calamity, as heavy traffic is causing an estimated P3.5 billion in damages to all affected commuters.
+Top trade group, the Management Association of the Philippines, is asking the Marcos administration to declare a State of Traffic Calamity, as heavy traffic is causing an estimated P3.5 billion in damages to all affected commuters.

 This was revealed by Yap during the public hearing of the House Committee on Metro Manila Development last 20 March to speak on its Holistic Plan to address the ongoing severe traffic congestion problem, and House Bill Number 4363 providing emergency powers to the President to address the severe traffic problem, among other matters.